COMPUTER / INTERNET CRIMES

 We also attacked the legality of the search warrant used to seize the computer.
 Confronted with evidence that the search warrant was overbroad, vague, and lacking in probable cause due to police exaggeration of statements made by the defendants, and concealing of exculpatory information, the Court agreed that the State’s warrant was obtained illegally.
 The Court granted our motion to suppress all evidence seized after the police unlawfully obtained the warrant and subsequently dismissed all six counts against our client.

-In Arizona many convictions for internet sex offenses require registration with the Arizona Department of Public Safety (DPS), and/or local law enforcement agencies.
+Punishment for an internet sex crime offender in Arizona will depend on the type of offense, level of offense, and application of any statutory sentence enhancement.
+Severity of punishment can also be affected by factors such as the defendant’s criminal history/prior convictions, whether the offense was committed while on probation or parole, and numerous other circumstances.
+In Arizona, many convictions for internet sex offenses require registration with the Arizona Department of Public Safety (DPS), and/or local law enforcement agencies.
 In many cases even defendants who receive probation are required to register as a sex offender.
-Sex offenders in Arizona are often placed on “lifetime probation” which includes close monitoring and counseling referred to as the Sex Offender Treatment Program, a very comprehensive plan designed for the treatment of individuals with various sexual pathologies.
+Sex offenders in Arizona are often placed on “lifetime probation,” which includes close monitoring and counseling

+By far, the most severe section of Arizona’s mandatory sex crimes sentencing schemes involves alleged “Dangerous Crimes Against Children” (DCAC).
+Computer sex crimes will be alleged as DCAC offenses if committed against a minor who is under fifteen years of age.
+Arizona’s mandatory sentencing for sex offenses involving children are some of the toughest in the country.
+For example, the minimum sentence for one count of computer child pornography (Sexual Exploitation of a Minor) involving a person under the age of fifteen is 10 years imprisonment.
+The presumptive term is 17 years and the aggravated term is 24 years.
 Under certain circumstances, a defendant charged with a DCAC computer crime can negotiate to have the charge reduced, which may make them eligible for probation.
 Occasionally, prosecutors will stipulate to a probation plea, but more often, they will offer the defendant a “no agreements” plea, in which case counsel for the defendant must advocate to the Court that probation, not prison, is the appropriate disposition for his or her client.

 The information set forth above is only a simplified overview of Arizona’s computer crimes sentencing scheme.
-Each defendant's individual case is often quite complex depending upon the particular facts of the alleged crime.
+Each defendant’s individual case is often quite complex depending upon the particular facts of the alleged crime.
 Many circumstances impact the formulation of sentencing in any given case and the sentencing scheme is far more complicated than the simple explanation you have read about here.
-Always seek professional personal advice from an experienced criminal defense attorney who can help you identify all of the facts and issues that may affect the outcome of your particular matter.
+Always seek professional personal advice from an experienced Arizona criminal defense attorney who can help you identify all of the facts and issues that may affect the outcome of your particular matter.